Royal Veterinary College (University of London)

 Nightlife: London, and Camden especially, is brimming with things to do and see.
 There is a student bar on the Hertfordshire campus and students also frequent the local pubs.

-Sporting facilities: Students enjoy life on the sports field - ranked 123rd out of 148 in the BUCS league for 2012/13.
+Sporting facilities: Ranked 122nd out of 148 in the BUCS league for 2012/13.
 The students' union runs teams for most sports, including quirkier activities such as mountaineering.

 Glittering alumni: David Grant, vet on Animal Hospital; Sir Frederick Hobday, renowned vet who pioneered the Hobday operation; Adrian Jones, vet and sculptor, responsible for the largest bronze sculpture in Britain, the ‘Peace Quadriga’ in London.